Soimn/niob/spec.md

 operations.
 An example of this is integer division by zero, which causes a divide error exception on x64, but no exception on arm.
 There are however some operations that seem to be legal on x64, but not arm (e.g. bitwise shifts seem to support negative shift values and interpret them as unsigned integers).
+*NOTE:* the information about how x64 and ARM differ is solely derived from the Intel and ARM architectures software developer's manuals

+#### Bitwise operations
+##### x64
+and, or, xor, not and comparisons work as excepted.
+Bitshifts mask shift amount to 5 bits when run in 32bit mode, and 6 bits when in 64bit mode. (not explicitly stated, but seems to iterpret shift amount as unsigned)
+Rotates mask shift amount to 5 bits when run in 32bit mode, and 6 bits when in 64bit mode. (not explicitly stated but seems to interpret shift amount as unsigned)

+##### ARM
+and, or, xor, not and comparisons work as excepted.
+Bitshifts mask shift amount to 8. (not explicitly stated, but seems to interpret shift amount as unsigned) Rotates mask shift amount to 5 bits when run in 32bit mode, and 6 vits when in 64bit mode. (not explicitly stated, but seems to interpret shift amount as unsigned)

+##### Niob
+and, or, xor, not and comparisons behave as on would expect.
+Bitshifts and rotates interpret shift amount as unsigned and masks amount to log_2(operand size).
+(3 bits for 8bit operand, 4 bits for 16bit, ...)
+This is to allow similar semantics for 8bit and 16bit operands.
+Bits shifted off either end of the operand are either cleared or the result is extracted from the destination register.

+##### Implications
+Extra instructions are needed to mask the shift amount.

 #### Integer representation and operations
 ##### x64